-Welcome to the 2016 programme of talks, workshops and open days at Llanover Garden School.
+Welcome to the 2017 programme of talks and open days at Llanover Garden School.

 Peter Hall, the Head Gardener at Llanover continues to use his wealth of experience and knowledge in the herbaceous borders, streamside plantings, arboretum and meadows.
-Thousands of perennials, shrubs, trees, roses and bulbs have been planted in the last 12 months.
-The garden has never looked better in my lifetime – come see for yourselves!
+Thousands of perennials, shrubs, trees, roses and bulbs have been planted, new or alternative paths have been laid.
+The garden has never looked better in my lifetime – come see and decide for yourselves!

-After an enjoyable visit to Llanover please consider buying a gift voucher for a friend or “like” Llanover Garden School on Facebook, or “tweet” the day.
+After an enjoyable visit to Llanover please consider buying a gift voucher for a friend, “like” Llanover Garden School on Facebook or post an 'Instagram'.

 With best wishes

 The secret lives of corms and bulbs FULL